yairEO/Do-in/README.md

 [Do-In](https://yaireo.github.io/Do-in)
 ========

-Do something repeatedly in X time.
+Run a task repeatedly in a fixed duration

 A task runner which runs code repeatedly for X seconds and in a given duration of time and calling a `step` method with the progress so far.
-Most basic examlpe is counting to from one number to number.
+Most basic example is counting to to a number.

 ### Basic usage